Description

 diagnose sniffer packet any 'port XXXXX and host y.y.y.y' 4 0 l

-Where 'XXXXX' is the port used for the SSL VPN connection (10443 for instance) and 'y.y.y.y' is the public IP of the user trying to connect to the SSL VPN.
-If the SSL VPN no packets reach the FortiGate, verifying the port forwarding configuration in the modem or with the ISP is necessary.
+Where 'XXXXX' is the port used for the SSL VPN connection (10443, for instance) and 'y.y.y.y' is the public IP of the user trying to connect to the SSL VPN.
+If no packets appear in the FortiGate packet sniffer, this indicates a likely client network issue.
+Verify the port forwarding configuration in the modem and with the ISP.

-A new SSL VPN driver was added to FortiClient 5.6.0 and later to resolve SSL VPN connection issues.
+A new SSL VPN driver was added to FortiClient v5.6.0 and later to resolve SSL VPN connection issues.
 If the FortiOS version is compatible, upgrade to use one of these versions.
-Latency or poor network connectivity can cause login timeout on FortiGate.
+With long network latency, the FortiGate can timeout the client before it can finish negotiation processes, such as DNS lookup and time to enter a token.
 In v5.6.0 and later, use the following commands to allow a user to increase the SSL VPN login timeout setting.

 config vpn ssl settings